zellular-xyz/incredible-squaring-avs-js/README.md

-# Incredible Squaring AVS in Python
+# Incredible Squaring AVS in Javascript

 <b> Do not use it in Production, testnet only. </b>

-A Python implementation of the EigenLayer [Incredible Squaring AVS](https://github.com/Layr-Labs/incredible-squaring-avs)
+A Javascript implementation of the EigenLayer [Incredible Squaring AVS](https://github.com/Layr-Labs/incredible-squaring-avs)

 ## Dependencies